bitquery/graphql-docs/docs/Examples/addressStats/address-stats-api.md

 # Address Stats API

+## Get Balance, Transfers, and Transaction Stats for an Ethereum Address

 The Address Stats API provides comprehensive statistical data for a specific Ethereum address.
 In the below qeurey we are getting information for `0x21a31ee1afc51d94c2efccaa2092ad1028285549` by specifiying it in `address` filter.
 ```
 {